 It is that special time of year when temperatures drop to single digits and mist rises from the frigid river into golden morning light.
 I don’t want to lose my warmth but I’m compelled to pause and admire the ice and light.

-Picturing things seen only with difficulty — the miniscule, remote or submerged — has often been a path to interesting photography.
+Picturing things seen only with difficulty — the miniscule, the remote, submerged or exotic — has always been a path to interesting photography.
 In the early days it could simply mean riding the rails for a week to capture images few in the world had seen.
 For me it means stopping and pulling the camera out when it’s minus 6°F.

 Susan Sontag suggested “the image-surfeited are likely to find sunsets corny; they now look, alas, too much like photographs.”¹ In contrast to those early days of photography, we now face an endless barrage of exotic imagery — exotic women, places, cars.
 Beauty is banal.